 - Savannah: World Globe Storage Tank [tips]

-- South Newport: Tiny Church [tips]
+- South Newport: Smallest Church in America

-- Summerville: Howard Finster's Paradise Gardens
+- Summerville: Howard Finster's Paradise Garden

 - Warner Robins: Museum of Aviation

 - Washington: Muffler Man Abandoned by Lottery Millionare [tips]